lgladson/PUI2016_lag552/HW1_lag552/README.md

 ## Assignment II Description

+**Contribution:**

-**Contribution:** I worked in a group with Nonie Mathur & Santiago Carillo.
+I worked in a group with Nonie Mathur & Santiago Carillo.
 Santiago helped me work through creating the environmental variable and the alias, as well as troubleshooting some issues I ran into with the .bashrc command.
 I helped Santiago and Nonie create their PUI2016 repos on github and the README.md files through compute.

-**My Process:**
+**Process:**

 I created the environmental variable PUI2016 so that it linked to the directory, then created the alias pui2016 that would take me to that directory.
 I had to use the soure .bashrc command to reset and then make a couple edits in the bash file to get this to work.